 Some occupations are not regulated in all four provinces.
 For individuals moving to a province that regulates from a province that does not, the individual will have to meet the requirements of the regulatory authority in order to obtain a license or certification to work in that province.
 Over time, reconciliation of all occupations should create full labour mobility for all occupations.

 To determine the registration process for your occupation, please contact the regulatory authority in the province where you wish to be certified.

 - List of Alberta regulatory authorities

 The benefits of the NWPTA include the following:

 - Gives workers more choice in where they work and live.

 - Reduces costs, in both time and money, for workers who move from one province to another.

 - Helps get skilled people into the workforce faster.

-- Creates greater consistency in recognizing the Canadian credentials and qualifications of foreign-trained professionals within the three provinces.
+- Creates greater consistency in recognizing the Canadian credentials and qualifications of foreign-trained professionals within the four provinces.